Emil-18/enhanced-object-navigation/README.md

 You can as of now choose between 3 options.
     * The foreground window.
     * All objects in the operating system.
-    * The current control that the navigator object is in, e.g a list or a web page.
+    * The current browse mode document that the navigator object is in.
 * Use enhanced detection while searching for same item.
 When checked, the s single letter navigation key will include only objects that are programmaticly the same, instead of all objects with the same role.
 * Report object context while navigating in the search list.
-When checked, NVDA will report objects contaning the object you landed in when navigating in the list if it differes from the previous object, like NVDA does normaly when you move focus.
+When checked, NVDA will report objects containing the object you landed in when navigating in the list if it differes from the previous object, like NVDA does normally when you move focus.
-* Set focus to the item selected in the search list.
-When checked, NVDA will try to automaticly set focus to the object, in addition to move the navigator object to it, when pressing enter in the search list.
-* Activate the item selected in the search list.
-When checked, NVDA will automaticly perform the default action on the object selected in the search list.
 * When in navigation mode or in the search list, automatically update the braille display when the content of the shown object changes.
-Disable if you incounter problems using the add-on, such as lag.
+Disable if you encounter problems using the add-on, such as lag.
 Self explanatory.
 * When in the search list and holding down left alt, use first letter navigation.
 When checked, You can hold down left alt while you are in the search list and press characters to move to the next item starting with that character.
 * Use sounds to indicate if navigation mode has been toggled.
 Self explanatory.
+* disable asynchronous navigation, useful if you encounter problems while navigating, such as NVDA becoming silent or playing error sounds.
+Self explanatory.

 ## Change log.

+### v0.2
+* Removed the concept of saving the navigation mode.
+Now, it will automaticly save when the gesture is pressed once.
+* Navigation mode will no longer turn off automaticly when focus moves, except if focus lands in a browse mode document where browse mode is enabled.
+To enter forms mode, you need to press space on an editable control. once if the control has focus, and twice otherwize.
+* When pressing enter on an item in the search list, the active cursor will be moved.
+If navigation mode is active, the navigator object will be moved.
+If the object represented by the current item is in a browse mode document and browse mode is turned on, the browse mode cursor will be moved. else the focus is moved.
+If the focus can't be moved, the navigator object is moved instead.
+* Fixed a bug where NVDA sometimes crashed when exiting or restarting.
+* Made the searching for next and previous object in navigation mode asynchronous.
+* Added a new quicknav key, y, that is for focusable form fields.
+* Removed the "Set focus to the item selected in the search list" and the "Activate the item selected in the search list" settings

 ### v0.1.1